rupak-d/Motion-Detector/README.md

 # Motion-Detector
-Uses a Webcam and creates a box around the area of motion.
+Uses a pre recorded video or live Webcam feed as input.
+Detects motion and creates a bounding box around it.